jessonfoo/p001/week_4/3_group_challenge_research_methods.md

 the fifth person will do the same challenge as the first, and the sixth will do the second.
 You can either pair or work independently.*

-Each person will receive a problem.
+Each person will research methods to solve a designated challenge below.
 Using the [Ruby Docs](http://ruby-doc.org/) find a method you can use on both an array and a hash, and implement it to solve the challenge.

 Once you complete your challenge, Identify and describe the ruby method you implemented.
 Teach your